-Cricket Scotland have Open to All Disability Cricket Centres in Edinburgh, Glasgow, Perth and Highlands (Nairn).
-In conjunction with Lord’s Taverners, this programme provides regular playing opportunities for any person with a disability interested in cricket.
+Cricket Scotland have Open to All Disability Cricket Centres in Edinburgh, Glasgow, Perth, Highlands and Aberdeenshire.
+In conjunction with Lord’s Taverners, these programmes provide regular playing, officiating and volunteering opportunities for any person with a disability interested in cricket.

 Super 1s gives young people with a disability aged 12-25 the chance to play regular, competitive cricket.
 By creating community cricket hubs where young people can receive coaching, we give participants the chance to compete against their peers and enjoy the benefits of playing sport.

-Table cricket is an adapted version of cricket, played on a table tennis table and specially designed to give young people with a disability the chance to play and compete in the sport we all love.
+Table cricket is an adapted version of cricket, played on a table tennis table and specially designed to give young people with a disability the chance to play, compete and volunteer in the sport we all love.

-If you would like to get involved in disability cricket or find a place to play near you please contact our Disability Cricket Development Officer below:
+If you would like to get involved in disability cricket, whether from a playing or volunteering perspective, or find a place to play near you please contact our Disability Cricket Development Officer below:

 Barry McGeachy – firstname.lastname@example.org